heig-tin-info/baygon/docs/syntax.md

 baygon --config other.yaml
 ```

+!!! note
+    Baygon 0.5.x historically used the `-t` flag for selecting the configuration file.
+The CLI still accepts `-t` for backward compatibility, but newer releases prefer `-c`/`--config`.

 Other names such as `t`, `test` or `tests` can be used, but the extension must be `.json`, `.yml` or `.yaml`.
 Here some valid configuration names:

 ```text